peteamiri/Tutorials/Enterprise_Architect/TOGAF/TOAG Cheat Sheet.md

 There are three layers to the EA architectrue

-* `Strategic Architecture`: Generally these are the `concerns` associated with top exuctivies.
+* `Strategic Architecture`: Generally these are the `stakeholder's concerns` associated with top exuctivies.
-* `Segmented Architecture`: Generally these are partial architectural models, they should be fully inline with the strategic
+* `Segmented Architecture`: Generally these are partial architectural models, they may be drived from the busines goals, some of the business golas may also be drived from the `stakeholders concerns` they should be fully inline with the strategic
 * `Capabilites Architecture`: these are capabilities level, they may be initiated from the requirent phase (The middle circle).
 These should be fully inline with both Strategic and Segemented architecture.

 ### What is the versioning convention used for deliverables?